hassy/hassy/README.md

 📚 My professional interests include sustainable open source, cloud infrastructure and automation, SRE, software performance, and SaaS.

 🏞️ In my spare time I like to be outside - hiking, surfing, swimming, or [carving](https://carverskateboards.com/).
-But with a toddler at home there's not much spare time these days. :)
+But with a toddler and a new baby at home there's not much spare time these days. :)

 🌳 If my open source work has saved you some time or made your job easier, consider [planting a tree](https://ecologi.com/artilleryio) to say thanks and for good karma.